(This lesson was updated in March 2017.)

 This is the best tip I can give you.
 Students are always looking for a trick or a secret they can learn to help them do better on the TOEFL.
 This is it!
 Once you know the TOEFL inside and out, the only thing that can help you get better at it is to keep practicing it!

-- There are 4 practice tests available on the ETS TOEFL website (http://toeflpractice.ets.org/).
-Do at least one of these tests before you take the TOEFL so you can get used to taking the test on a computer
+All the TOEFL books that I recommend in the Resources section below have practice tests.
+As well, there are 4 practice tests available on the ETS TOEFL website (http://toeflpractice.ets.org/).
+Do at least one of the tests on the ETS website before you take the TOEFL so you can get used to taking the test on a computer.

 9. Learn how to relax!